 Though most of the FAM trip (or familiarization/media trips) only bear your cost of travelling, experiences and stay, some of them pay as well — depending upon your market credibility as a travel journalist, or of the publications, you write for.

 I’ve attended nearly 20 FAM trips so far since I’ve started travel blogging and was paid only twice, and it happened recently after my blog was featured in two leading national newspapers in India The Economic Times & The Statesman in August 2017.
-Moreover, other than increasing page views on my blog, I now offer 70,000+ fan base on my different social media networks — which certainly act as another driving factor for sponsors taking me on a free media tour to pay me as well.
+Moreover, other than increasing blog readership, I now offer 70,000+ fan base on my different social media networks — which certainly act as another driving factor for sponsors taking me on a paid Fam trip.

 FAM trips are mostly organised by the tourism boards.

 Teaching your fans about the art of travel blog and charging for it is another way of monetizing — and many successful travel bloggers do it, though some do it by organising events and in person (as I do) whereas others create online courses and sell them.

 Last but not the least, freelancing is another (common) way many bloggers rely on for an additional source of income — including me.
 And I believe this is because of the fact that once you start blogging and gain a bit of experience in writing, it becomes fairly easier to write for other publications, and moreover gain their trust as a freelance writer at first place.